Want to be a Jockey?

 About the Author

-Elizabeth Bingler graduated from the University of Pittsburgh with degrees in English Literature and Fiction Writing.
-She works as a freelance content writer and editor and has written articles on many topics such as technology, sports, business, lifestyle, culture, and travel.
+Elizabeth Bingler graduated from the University of Pittsburgh with English Literature and Fiction Writing degrees.
+She is a freelance content writer and editor and has written articles on many topics, such as technology, sports, business, lifestyle, culture, and travel.